North Carolina Highway 11: Route description

-With the exception of a stretch between Kinston and Greenville, most of NC 11 is largely a disused rural route.
+With the exception of the stretch between Kinston and Greenville, most of NC 11 is largely a disused rural route.
 All other major sections are cosigned with more major U.S. Highways, including a stretch of US 421 near the southern terminus and US 13 north of Greenville.
-As a through route, US 258 or US 13 travel along the same general directions, but appear to be better maintained and closer to major population centers.
-The central segment is mostly four lanes and divided, although not controlled access.
+As a through route, U 258 or US 13 travel along the same general directions, but appear to be better maintained and closer to major population centers.